 Studying the light variations of an Eclipsing Binary system allows us to learn a lot about the stars that comprise the system and about the way stars evolve.
-This is of great significance given that 50% of all stars are in such systems.
+We can learn about the peculiar ways in which binary systems evolve which is of great significance given that 50% of all stars are in such systems.

-The time between the mid-points of two sequential primary minima is called the (orbital) period of the system.
+The time between the midpoints of two sequential primary minima is called the (orbital) period of the system.
 The period of a system is not necessarily constant.
 If the stars are close together the period can change due to mass transfer between the two stars.
 Small changes in the period can build up over many orbits so that visually observed times of the eclipse clearly varies from the predicted time of mid-eclipse.
 Amateur astronomers can detect these changes over months, years and decades and provide valuable information on the evolution of the systems.

 The work done by visual amateur astronomers is an important supplement to the more accurate and detailed work that can be done photometrically by professionals and advanced amateurs with a CCD or DSLR camera.

-The achievable accuracy of plus or minus 0.1 magnitude in visual estimations can be sufficient to allow very good calculations of the mid-point of an eclipse and thus to monitor the period of the system.
+The achievable accuracy of plus or minus 0.1 magnitude in visual estimations can be sufficient to allow very good calculations of the mid point of an eclipse and thus to monitor the period of the system.